Basic Income and the United Nations

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) develops these themes further.

-Article 9 of the ICESCR requires states to recognize the right of everyone to social security while Article 11 requires countries to recognise the right of everyone to an adequate standard of living for themselves and their families, including adequate food, clothing, and housing, and to the continuous improvement of living conditions.
+Article 9 of the ICESCR requires states to recognise the right of everyone to social security, while Article 11 requires countries to recognise the right of everyone to an adequate standard of living for themselves and their families, including adequate food, clothing, and housing, and to the continuous improvement of living conditions.

 The preamble to the International Covenant on Economic, Social and Cultural Rights (ICESCR) states: